 A good morning routine makes you more productive all day long with a clearer and a more focused mind.

 It helps you have loads of energy all day.
 Depending on what your morning routine is, it can uplift your spirit throughout the day so it is important to adopt a routine that is unique to you.

 So, what is the first thing that you do when you wake up?
 Most of us get on our phone, or a computer the minute we get out of bed to check social media or emails, this might not be the best way to start your day.
 How you start your day can really have a positive or negative impact on the rest of your day so it is important to set the right morning routine that is unique to you because what helps you get energy might be different from mine.
 Here are some of the morning routines that gives me energy all day long:

-- I get energy from spending spiritual time alone.
+I get energy from spending spiritual time alone.
 I feel calmer throughout the day whenever I wake up as early as 5:00 am to have a Bible study versus if my kids just wake me up and I go about my daily chores.
 Try diffusing some essential oils to energize you, first thing.

 Want to indulge in your sweet cravings and still lose weight?

 Most people think that losing weight (or being on a diet) has to be hard and we have been trained to think of a diet as giving up all our favorite foods.

 Actually, you can eat healthy without feeling deprived.
 I still eat pizza, chocolate, and ice cream and I was able to lose 30 pounds.
 Most of the time when we are on a diet or trying to lose weight, we often limit ourselves to boring foods which we do not really enjoy just because they are the typical “healthy foods” but there are ways you can infuse the foods you absolutely love in your diet and still get your desired results.